Corporate Governance

 The RBF is established as an independent institution under the RBF Act (1983) and is fully owned by the Government of Fiji.
 The functions and duties of the Reserve Bank are specified in the RBF Act (1983), RBF (Amendment) Decree 2009, the Banking Act (1995), the Insurance Act (1998), the Exchange Control Act (Rev. 1985), the Financial Transactions Reporting (FTR) Act (2004), Payment and Settlement Systems Oversight Regulations (2004), the Fiji National Provident Fund Decree (2011), the Companies Act (2015) and the Fair Reporting of Credit Act (2016).

-Section 153 of the 2013 Constitution of the Republic of Fiji also states: –
+Section 153 Part D of the 2013 Constitution of the Republic of Fiji also states: –

-e) To perform other functions conferred to it by a written law.
+(e) to perform other functions conferred on it by a written law.

-(4) The Governor of the Reserve Bank of Fiji shall be appointed by the President on the advice of the Constitutional Offices Commission, following consultation with the Minister responsible for Finance, Strategic Planning, National Development & Statistics.
+(4) The Governor of the Reserve Bank of Fiji shall be appointed by the President on the advice of the Constitutional Offices Commission, following consultation with the Minister responsible for finance.

-(5) A written law must provide for the composition, powers, functions and operations of the RBF.
+(5) A written law must provide for the composition, powers, functions and operations of the Reserve Bank of Fiji.

 The Vision of the Bank is “Leading Fiji to Economic Success” and is supported by the Mission statements and a set of Values.